Use Technology for Courses for Instructors

 Record presentations, screen capture, lectures, and meetings using your computer or mobile device and share with others.

-Course Management System (Canvas & Related Software)
+Learning Management System (Canvas & Related Software)

 Create and teach with online course sites that can include activities and materials, such as discussions, forums, gradebook, polls, presentations, quizzes, and more.